GoogleCloudPlatform/appengine-guestbook-python/README.md

 # Guestbook

-Guestbook is an example application for showing basic usage of Google App Engine.
+Guestbook is an example application showing basic usage of Google App Engine.
 The users can read, login and write text messages.
-Message are persisted in the App Engine Datastore and retrieved using a strongly consistent query.
+Messages are stored in App Engine NoSQL Datastore and retrieved using a strongly consistent query.

 ## Products